Skip to content

 KeyError: 'engine'

-The dict.get() method will attempt to find a key in a dictionary and will not throw an error if that key doesn't exist.
-Even nicer, it is possible to assign a default value if the key doesn't exist (the default is None).
-So if you search for a key and it isn't there, a default value will be returned:
+The dict.get() method tries to find a key in a dictionary and will not raise an error if that key doesn't exist.
+Even better, you can assign a default value to return if the key is missing (the default is None).
+So, if you search for a key and it isn't present, the default value will be returned:

 Creating a Dictionary